Note: For the Original

 Date: Wed Jan 5, 2005 4:30pm

-New Members: It is recommended you read from the beginning of the web archive, as previous
+New Visitors: It is recommended you read from the beginning of the web archive, as previous

 lessons are prerequisite to this one.
 The first lesson is, "Why

 Q1: I have gleaned the net for much information and a way to start my

 devotion to the One.
 Something inside me keeps telling me that I have much

 able to fall into a routine for my meditation although everyday I am getting

 firmer and try to do the routine for as much time as I can be it 5 min or 15

 I am facing 2 very odd problems that I am hoping you can give me some clue

 about.
 Firstly, whenever I try to do meditation I cannot feel my perineum

 and secondly when I try to visualize my breath going up my spine I realize

 skimming through the spine and I can't concentrate on a slow movement along

 mind meditation, my heart beat becomes very rapid.
 I can almost feel the

 pounding strong and regular in every part of my body.
 My legs which might be

 in siddhasana or Padmasana can feel the throbbing of the heart in them.